redhat-openstack/website/source/documentation/frequently-asked-questions.html.md

 ## For which distributions does RDO provide packages?

 RDO targets Red Hat Enterprise Linux, Fedora, and their derivatives.
 Specifically, RDO packages are available for RHEL 6.3 or later (and CentOS 6.3+, ScientificLinux 6.3+ and other similar derivatives), as well as Fedora 18 and later.
-Please note that el6.3 does not have [Open vSwitch](http://www.openvswitch.org) in its kernel - for Open vSwitch support in Quantum, you should install kernel version 2.6.32-343 or later.
+Please note that el6.3 does not have [Open vSwitch](http://www.openvswitch.org) in its kernel - for Open vSwitch support in Neutron, you should install kernel version 2.6.32-343 or later.

 Additionally note that the kernel included in el6.3 and el6.4 does not include support for network namespaces.
 Network namespaces are heavily relied upon by OpenStack Networking functionality.
 A kernel with network namespaces support is available in the RDO repositories.
 Run this command to install the RDO-supplied kernel once the RDO software repository has been enabled: